solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ## Create a Flexible Server database

 The focus of this guide is on demonstrating practical uses of Azure Database for PostgreSQL Flexible Server, such as querying Flexible Server with common languages and administrative tools.
-This section illustrates how to deploy Azure Database for PostgreSQL Flexible Server using various Azure management tools in preparation to follow the guide application samples.
+This section illustrates how to deploy Azure Database for PostgreSQL g Flexible Server using various Azure management tools in preparation to follow the guide application samples.

 ### Azure portal

 Azure provides a [Quickstart document](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-portal) for users who want to use the Azure portal to provision Flexible Server.
-While this is a great opportunity to explore the configuration parameters of Azure Database for Flexible Server, IaC approaches, like the imperative Azure CLI or the declarative ARM template, are preferable to create deployments that can easily be replicated in other environments.
+While this is a fantastic opportunity to explore the configuration parameters of Azure Database for Flexible Server, IaC approaches, like the imperative Azure CLI or the declarative ARM template, are preferable to create deployments that can easily be replicated in other environments.

 ### Azure CLI